fenago/data-analysis-pandas/lab_guides/lab_8.md

     end = start + dt.timedelta(days=args.days)
 ```

-**Tip:**

-Check out the `try...except` block in the previous code
-snippet.
-We have a single `try` clause and multiple
-`except` clauses.
-We can specify how to handle specific errors
-occurring during code execution (called
-**exceptions**) by stating which exception type belongs to a given
-`except` clause.
-In this case, we have the `logger`
-object print a more helpful message for the user, and then re-raise the
-same exception (because we don\'t intend to handle it) by simply writing
-`raise`.
-This ends the program---the user can then try again
-with valid input.
-Try triggering this exception to see how much more
-useful this is.
-One thing to keep in mind, though, is that order
-matters---be sure to handle specific exceptions before having a general
-`except` clause; otherwise, the code specific to each
-exception type will never trigger.
-Also, note that using
-`except` without providing a specific exception will catch
-everything, even exceptions not meant to be caught.

 Finally, we run the actual simulation and write
 our results to the files specified (or the default paths).
 We set the
 probability of attack in a given hour to 10% (`attack_prob`),